Genasys closes acquisition of Amika Mobile assets

 Ottawa Business JournalOnline

-Sue Abu-Hakima is Co-Founder/CEO of her second start-up Amika Mobile focussed on public safety and security.
+Sue Abu-Hakima is CEO of Alstari (formerly Amika Mobile), which is focussed on public safety and security.
 She is a rare woman technology CEO who has a reputation for excellence and innovation.
 As a two-time founder/CEO and entrepreneur for 17 years, Abu-Hakima has formed boards of directors and advisors.
 As CEO, she provides the vision for the company and its products, directs business strategy; ensuring product development matches customer pain points.
 She is also a key inventor and innovator numerous international patents.
 Her leadership is pivotal in securing financing and forming effective management, business and technical teams.

 Her first company, AmikaNow! was launched as a spin-off from NRC government R&D labs in 1998.
 It was focussed on AI and content analysis.
 Its products were launched out of her PhD thesis in AI completed at Carleton University.
 Its Compliance Business was acquired by Entrust in 2004.
 As Entrust VP Content Technology, Abu-Hakima transitioned into the compliance business.
 As a CEO she has created hundreds of high value jobs in AI software, Security, Business, Sales and Operations.